-IPMX network interface requirements shall be in accordance with the provisions of SMPTE ST 2110-10-2017 section 6, subject to the additional constraints in this document.
+IPMX network interface requirements shall be in accordance with the provisions of SMPTE ST 2110-10 section 6, subject to the additional constraints in this document.

-All IPMX Media stream shall have a UDP destination port value that is even and greater than 1024 and should use a value greater than 5000.
+All IPMX Media streams shall have a UDP destination port value that is even, and that is greater than 1024.